rwc3030/grant_finders_site_002/architect_notes.md

    - **Status:** Complete
    - **Missing Elements:** No tracking of user interactions with resources.
 This data could be useful for improving the resource offerings.

+## Architect Assistance Required

+1. **Database Optimization**: Review the database schema for potential optimizations, especially regarding indexing and relationships.
+2. **Security Review**: Conduct a thorough security review of the application, focusing on input validation and data protection measures.
+3. **User Experience Feedback**: Provide insights on improving user experience, particularly in the search functionality and resource access.
+4. **Scalability Assessment**: Evaluate the current architecture for scalability to handle increased user load and data volume.